 The Facility Management Graduate Assistant oversees various operations of the Spencer Student Recreation Center and performs duties associated within the facility.
 Responsibilities include providing exceptional customer service, utilizing conflict resolution skills, responding to injuries, supervising students, implementing risk management procedures, enforcing policies, hiring and training student employees, and assisting with facility management and scheduling.

 The Fitness Services Graduate Assistant coordinates the fitness sessions including the hiring, training, and scheduling of instructors.
 Other responsibilities include preparing and administrating in-services, assisting in teaching the in-house training courses for fitness instructors, planning fitness programs, providing students with healthy lifestyle information, and continuing cooperative programs with University offices.
 Background in Exercise Science, Health Wellness, or Nutrition preferred.

-The Intramural Sports Graduate Assistant plans, organizes, administers, and evaluates over 40 intramural events, assists in the recruitment, training, scheduling, supervising, and evaluating officials and supervisors for assigned intramural sport activities.
+The Intramural Sports Graduate Assistants plan, organize, administer, and evaluate over 40 intramural events, assist in the recruitment, training, scheduling, supervising, and evaluating officials and supervisors for assigned intramural sport activities.
 The Graduate Assistants will coordinate of all aspects of the Intramural Sports program.
 Other opportunities include supervision of intramural activities, marketing/promotion, University relations, and student development.
 Officiating experience preferred.